MJ Melendez Preview, Player Props: Royals vs. Pirates

 MJ Melendez At The Plate

-- In 29 games this year (23.4%), Melendez has picked up an RBI, and in 12 of those games (9.7%) he had more than one.
+- Melendez has driven in a run in 29 games this season (23.2%), including 12 games with more than one RBI (9.6%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 35.5% of his games this year, with two or more runs scored in 7.3%.
+- He has scored in 45 games this season (36.0%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.